Ijeoyibo/markdown-cv/index.md

-<center>                                                 PROGRAM MANAGER DATA ANALYST</center>
+<center>                                                 DATA DRIVEN PROGRAM MANAGER</center>

 <center>    _________________________________________________________ </center>

-Analyst and Program/Project Management leader with technical depth and passion for data analysis, data visualization, project management and process efficiency.
-History of overcoming obstacles and transforming data to help decision makers run smooth operations.
-Detail-oriented, passion for data and aim to utilize my strong prioritization skills and analytical ability to achieve organization goals.
-Love the pursuit of excellence and inspired by challenges that come through innovations that impact lives.
+Program and project management leader with technical depth and passion for data science, analysis, and visualization.
+Fluent in  process decomposition, redesign and optimization, especially when faced with tight deadlines and resource constraints.
+History of overcoming obstacles and providing data-driven decision support to help senior executives run smooth operations.
+Live for the opportunity to pursue excellence and bring innovations to market that impact lives and empower organizations to achieve their goals.

 ## CERTIFICATIONS